Nukem9/dlssg-to-fsr3/dependencies/FidelityFX-SDK/docs/getting-started/building-samples.md

  2. Generate Visual Studio solution:

     ```bash
-    > <installation path>\BuildSamplesSolution.bat
+    > <installation path>\BuildSamplesSolution[DX12/VK].bat
     ```

-	The batch file will inquire if the solution should build the SDK as a DLL (builds as a statically linked library if no ('n') is provided) and which samples should be included.
-Please use '1' to build a solution with all samples included or provide the list of samples to be included (using the corresponding number of the samples with spaces in between).
+	The batch file will inquire if the solution should build the SDK as a DLL (builds as a statically linked library if no (`n`) is provided) and which samples should be included.
+    Please use `1` to build a solution with all samples included or provide the list of samples to be included (using the corresponding number of the samples with spaces in between).

-    This will generate a `build\` directory where you will find the solution for the SDK samples (`FidelityFX SDK Samples.sln`).
+    This will generate a `build\` directory where you will find the solution for the SDK samples (`FidelityFX SDK [DX12/VK] Samples.sln`).

 <h2>Building and running in Visual Studio</h2>